ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Registering Signed Statements

-The same Signed Statement may be independently registered by multiple Transparency Services.
+The same Signed Statement may be independently registered in multiple Transparency Services.
 To register a Signed Statement, the Transparency Service performs the following steps:

+1. **Client authentication:** This is implementation-specific and MAY be unrelated to the Issuer identity.
+Signed Statements may be registered by a different party than their Issuer.
-1. **Issuer Key Discovery:** The Transparency Service MUST perform DID resolution of the Issuer's key and store evidence of the lookup.
-This step may require that the service retrieves the Issuer DID in real-time, or relies on retrieving cached resolution.
+1. **Issuer Verification:** The Transparency Service MUST perform resolution of the Issuer's identity.
+  This step may require that the service retrieves the Issuer ID in real-time, or rely on a cache of recent resolutions.
+  For auditing, during Registration, the Transparency Service MUST store evidence of the lookup, including if it was resolved from a cache.
-1. **Signature verification:** The Transparency Service MUST verify the signature of the Signed Statement, as described in RFC 9360, using the signature algorithm and verification key of the Issuer DID document.
+1. **Signature verification:** The Transparency Service MUST verify the signature of the Signed Statement, as described in {{RFC9360}}, using the signature algorithm and verification key of the Issuer.
-1. **Signed Statement validation:** The Transparency Service MUST check that the Signed Statement includes a Statement payload and the protected headers listed above.
+1. **Signed Statement validation:** The Transparency Service MUST check that the Signed Statement includes the required protected headers listed above.
-The Transparency Service MAY additionally verify the Statement payload format and content.
+The Transparency Service MAY verify the Statement payload format, content and other optional properties.
-1. **Apply Registration Policy:** For named policies, the Transparency Service MUST check that the required Registration info attributes are present in the headers and apply the check described in Table 1.
+1. **Apply Registration Policy:** For named policies, the Transparency Service MUST check that the required Registration Policy attributes are present in the protected headers and apply the check described in Table 1.
   A Transparency Service MUST reject Signed Statements that contain an attribute used for a named policy that is not enforced by the service.
   Custom Signed Statements are evaluated given the current Registry state and the entire Envelope, and may use information contained in the attributes of named policies.
-1. Register the Signed Statement to the append-only log
+1. **Register the Signed Statement** to the append-only log
-1. Return the Transparent Statement, which includes the Receipt Details about generating Receipts are described in {{Receipt}}.
+1. **Return the Transparent Statement**, which includes the Receipt Details about generating Receipts are described in {{Receipt}}.

 The last two steps may be shared between a batch of Signed Statements recorded in the Registry.